How to Prepare for EOFY Payroll

 3. Review pay categories

-As part of STP Phase 2, the ATO has new regulations around the disaggregation of gross income, so it’s important to ensure that pay categories are classified as per ATO requirements.
+As part of STP Phase 2, the ATO has new regulations around the disaggregation of gross income.
+It’s important to ensure that pay categories are classified in line with ATO requirements.
 Learn more about pay categories.

 4. Review deduction categories